k-bx/owlcloud/README.md

 `POST`-reuqest, we'll respond in `JSON` with a `SigninToken` datatype.

-Wow, whole bunch of information about our route, and all that encoded on mostly-readable type-level representation.
+Wow, whole bunch of information about our route, and all that encoded in mostly-readable type-level representation.
 Neat!

 Second route: